Better Because of Illinois

 Incoming sophomore transfer students may petition to become a James Scholar nominee.
 College of Business sophomores who wish to be considered for James Scholar status must complete the petition form available in the College of Business Office of Undergraduate Affairs by 5pm on the second Monday in September.
 The requirements are listed on this site for students who are petitioning to become James Scholars nominees.

 You are able to petition to be considered as a James Scholar electronically.
-You can fill out the form here.
-The deadline for freshmen (1st-year students) is the 2nd Monday in February.
+If you are eligible to petition, you will receive an email from the Office of Undergraduate Affairs with the necessary details.
+Students who are invited to petition to become James Scholars must attend a mandatory information session where they you will fill out the petition form and learn more about the process.
+Freshmen (1st-year students) are eligible to petition after their first semester.
 Deadline for sophomores (2nd-year students) is the 2nd Monday in September.
 Juniors (third-year students) and seniors (fourth-year students) do not have the option to petition as James Scholars.

 Freshman James Scholars and freshman James Scholar nominees are invited to register for the Sleeman Leadership Institute by email.
 Registration is taken on a first-come, first-serve basis.
 Therefore, it's wise to register as soon as possible.
 Instructions for registration are included in the email.